Locations:

 Incorporating whole foods

 Whole foods are those that have just one ingredient.
 Some of the best whole foods for your kidney health include red bell peppers, berries and fish.
-They are rich in vitamins, inflammation-fighting antioxidants and other essential nutrients.
-They’re also low in potassium and phosphorous.
+They’re rich in vitamins, inflammation-fighting antioxidants and other essential nutrients.
+They’re also low in potassium and phosphorus.

-Others whole foods add to your diet include:
+Other whole foods to add to your diet include:

 • Beans